 The white cane got its start as a symbol for vision impairment in the decades between the two world wars.
 Beginning in Europe, the indicator of the long white cane then spread to North America and other places as well.
 Today, the National Federation of the Blind supplies a long white cane free of charge to everyone in the USA with low vision or blindness to help them navigate and also act as a safety indication to others.

-Not every special day of the year has presidential approval but one that does is White Cane Safety Day, which was first proclaimed in 1964 by President Lyndon B. Johnson.
-White Cane Safety Day is intended to make everyone aware of the significance of a white cane and to encourage people, especially motorists, to take extra care when they see someone with a white cane.
+Not every special day of the year has approval from the US president, but one important day that does is White Cane Safety Day.
+This day was first proclaimed in 1964 by President Lyndon B. Johnson.
+White Cane Safety Day was established with the intention of making everyone aware of the significance of a white cane and to encourage people, especially motorists, to take extra care when they see someone with a white cane.

 It has also become a day on which the achievements of the blind and visually impaired are celebrated and offers the chance to educate and raise awareness of the blind and visually impaired.

 How to Celebrate White Cane Safety Day

 Looking for some interesting ways to celebrate and enjoy White Cane Safety Day?
 Get on board by enjoying the day with some of these ideas: